 Please contact Sumudu Atapattu (firstname.lastname@example.org) to apply for health insurance at least three weeks prior to departure.
 She will give you an application form which you must complete and return to her with a check for the appropriate amount.
 If everything is in order, she will issue the insurance card.
 All relevant information as well as application forms and instructions can be found at the UW Risk Management website: http://www.bussvc.wisc.edu/risk_mgt/international%20health%20insurance.html

 For answers to your general questions about study abroad opportunities, students may contact Sumudu Atapattu, Director, Research Centers, Room 6218.
-In most cases, students will need to discuss questions about financial aid with Mike Hall, Director of Student Life (Room 5101).
+In most cases, students will need to discuss questions about financial aid with Rebecca Scheller, Assistant Dean for Admissions and Financial Aid (Room 4314C).

 Finally, students who study abroad in their final semester should be aware of the following: (1) It is your responsibility to ensure that the resulting transcript from the host institution is forwarded to the Law School Registrar.
 The Law School will NOT certify that you have met the JD degree requirements without this transcript.
 (2) If the transcript is greatly delayed, your ability to take an upcoming bar exam may be adversely affected (most jurisdictions require that you have your JD degree before taking their bar exam).
-(3) The UW Law School will typically “back-date” the conferral of degree to the end of the term in question.
-However, if you have not yet submitted a Diploma Privilege application, the application deadline (thirty days following degree conferral) may have already passed.
+(3) You should see the Law School Registrar to determine if the delay will affect your graduation date.
+If you have not yet submitted a Diploma Privilege application, the application deadline (thirty days following degree conferral) may have already passed.
 Early application with the Board of Bar Examiners avoids this problem.